erikorlowski/cscie97/cscie97/asn5/design.md

 ### Service API
 The Flight Tracker module implements the follow REST API interface:

-* Report Map: Build a map report of all the static map objects in this module.
+* Report Map: Build a map report of all the StaticMap objects in this module.
     * Inputs:
         * Access Token: Requires an internal module role
     * Output: A JSON encoded list of all the objects in this module.